immortalvivaan461/RestroRestroApp/README.md

 # RestroRestro

-**Version:** 1.0.0
-**Author:** Vivaan

-**Description:**
-Full-stack restaurant reservation web application built with Node.js, Express, MongoDB, and EJS.
+## Live Demo
+Access the deployed application here: [**RestroRestro Live**]( https://restrorestroapp.onrender.com)

+## Project Overview
+**RestroRestro** is a **full-stack restaurant reservation web application** that allows users to book tables, check reservation status, and provides an admin dashboard to manage all bookings efficiently.
+The application is designed to streamline restaurant reservations, providing both customers and restaurant staff with a smooth, interactive, and modern experience.

+This project is built using **Node.js** and **Express** for the backend, **EJS** for dynamic frontend rendering, and **MongoDB Atlas** for a scalable database.
+Session-based authentication secures the admin panel while keeping the user experience seamless.

 ---

 ## Features

 ### User Features
-- Make new reservations with details: name, email, contact, number of persons, timing, food preference, and occasion.
+- Make **new reservations** with details such as:
+  - Name, Email, Contact Number
+  - Number of persons, Timing
+  - Food preference, Occasion
-- Check reservation status by email or booking ID.
+- Check reservation status by **email or booking ID**
+- Responsive and interactive UI with smooth animations

 ### Admin Features
-- Admin login with session-based authentication.
+- Secure **login with session-based authentication**
-- View all reservations in a dashboard.
+- View all reservations on a **dashboard**
-- Accept or reject reservations.
+- Accept or reject reservations in one click
-- Secure logout functionality.
+- Secure logout to protect admin sessions

-### UI Features
+### UI/UX Features
-- Responsive design for desktop, tablet, and mobile.
+- Fully **responsive design** for desktop, tablet, and mobile
-- Smooth animations and modern UI layout.
-- Glassy navbar, hero section, and interactive menus.
+- Modern layout with **glassy navbar**, hero section, and interactive menus
+- Smooth page animations for better user experience

 ---

 ## Tech Stack

 - **Backend:** Node.js, Express
 - **Frontend:** EJS, HTML, CSS, Bootstrap
 - **Database:** MongoDB Atlas